 Disclosure #6 above was issued along with commentary regarding the importance of detecting ‘breakthrough technologies, disruptive capabilities, or sophisticated means of intelligence collection, on the part of foreign adversaries’.
 However, Disclosure #5’s dismissal of such an idea along with the cited extreme physics involved in Disclosures #3 and 4, make it very clear that this qualification was issued as an example of the rationale behind Disclosure #6 and not as a constraint thereof.
 This is called an autoaufheben appeal.
 It is a method of rhetoric employed when one needs to encode their disclosures and implications, so as not to alert oppressive monitoring eyes.

-autoaufheben appeal – a compound logical proposition or self-refuting argument.
+autoaufheben appeal – a compound logical proposition in the form of a self-refuting argument.
 It means both to cancel (or negate) and to preserve at the same time.
 A form of rhetorical argument which serves to cancel itself through additional apologetic issued commensurate with its primary claim.
 An instance wherein a subsequent claim is issued to falsify or further qualify an earlier claim, but the issuer does not want this to be readily apparent.

 In other words, the potential ‘other-than-human threat’ scenario (see Figure 1 below) is implied by the Report in Disclosure #6.
 However, this must be deduced through means of the Report’s rhetorical structure (Disclosures #3, 4, and 5 constitute the ‘autoaufheben’).
 In this manner the Report deflects the cynical disdain characteristic of those suffering from cognitive dissonance on this issue.